Spring sale until March 31 For new clients only

 Select the level that aligns with your evaluation’s objective and the resources you have.

-Unlike other models, Anderson’s Value of Learning Model takes a broader perspective, concentrating on a company’s overall learning strategy instead of just a specific training program.
-It consists of three stages that help to identify the most suitable learning strategy for your organization’s needs.
+Unlike other models, Anderson’s Value of Learning model takes a broader perspective, concentrating on a company’s overall learning strategy instead of just a specific training program.
+It consists of three stages that help to identify the most suitable training strategies for your organization’s needs.

 Anderson's Model of Learning Evaluation